rekindle-blog/rekindle-blog.github.io/_posts/2021-05-12-eulogy-friendship.md

 layout: post
 title: A Eulogy To Friendship
 author: gheslop
+image: assets/images/eulogy.jpg
+featured: true
+hidden: false
 tags:
   - Spiritual Friendship
   - Forgive Me Friend
   - Smith & Thell
   - Eulogy
   - Friendship
-image: assets/images/eulogy.jpg
-featured: false
-hidden: false

 ---
 In April the song [_Forgive Me Friend_](https://www.youtube.com/watch?v=oI9S2W66IYU "Forgive Me Friend (YouTube)") by Smith & Thell went viral.
 Listening to the lyrics brought an [old post ](https://rekindle.co.za/content/reflection-heaven-and-friendship/ "Is Friendship Forever?")to mind.
 That post was about the inevitability that haunts all of us, a spectre that lurks in the shadows of our relationships.
 We will lose those that we love; or they will leave us.
 As Heather Macdonald writes in _H Is For Hawk_, "There is a time in life when you expect the world to be always full of new things.
 And then comes a day when you realise that is not how it will be at all.
 You see that life will become a thing made of holes."